pizlonator/fil-c-website/source/invisicaps_by_example.md

 # InvisiCaps By Example

-This document describes how [Fil-C](index.html)'s pointers work.
+This document describes how [Fil-C](index.html)'s pointers work using examples.
 Fil-C is totally memory safe even though it gives you almost all of the power you'd expect from C, including sophisticated uses of pointers.
 Fil-C pointers achieve memory safety using a capability model called *invisicaps*, which have these properties:

 - Pointers appear to have their native size.
 Fil-C currently only works on 64-bit systems, so pointers appear to be 64-bit.